-An economic downturn, a weather event or another unpredictable happening such as the coronavirus crisis has affected the company's sales, profitability, or its ability to succeed as a business.
-The company needs to save money but the employer has decided that he cannot operate without the current number of employees.
+An economic downturn, a weather event or another unpredictable happening such as the coronavirus crisis has affected the company's sales, profitability, or its ability to succeed, or even operate, as a business.
+The company needs to save money but the employer has decided that they cannot operate successfully without the current number of employees.

-Thus, an employee layoff, employee furloughs, or any solution that will affect his ability to serve customers and create the product are not viable choices for the business.
+Thus, employee layoffs, employee furloughs, or any solution that will affect their ability to serve customers and create the product are not viable choices for the business.
 In a salary reduction situation, employees are generally not happy with the pay cut.
-But, depending on the economic circumstances, they may appreciate keeping their jobs.
+But, depending on the economic circumstances, they may appreciate keeping their jobs, and especially, their benefits.

 When a company pursues a salary reduction course of action, however, employees expect the pay cuts to affect all employees—especially when they're told the cuts are across the board.

-In a small manufacturing company a few years ago, the CEO explained at a company meeting that to avoid filing for bankruptcy, he was asking all employees to take a 10% pay cut.
-People grumbled, but most were committed to their company and their jobs.
-Everyone went back to work. and while they didn't like the idea of a pay reduction they believed they were all in it together.
-They thought that for their company (and jobs) to remain viable, they needed to take the pay reduction.
+In a small manufacturing company the CEO explained at a company meeting that to avoid filing for bankruptcy, he was asking all employees to take a 10% pay cut.
+People grumbled, but most were committed to their company and keeping their jobs.
+The employees went back to work. and while they didn't like the idea of a pay reduction, they believed they were all in it together.
+They thought that for their company (and jobs) to remain viable, they needed to take the salary reduction.

 Then, a gossipy employee in accounting informed her friends that the across the board cut did not, in fact, mean everyone.
 Executives’ pay was exempted from the cut.
 As you can imagine, as with any bad news, everyone in the company heard the gossip within 24 hours.

-They requested a meeting with the CEO.
-He made matters worse.
+The employees requested a meeting with the CEO.
+Unfortunately, he made matters worse.
 He informed all of his employees that he had exempted the executives’ pay because he couldn’t afford to lose them.
 Employee morale never recovered.

-The moral of the story is that your employees will work with you willingly to retain their jobs—and in hopes that the reduction in pay is short term for a non-exempt employee.
+The moral of the story is that your employees will work with you willingly to retain their jobs—and in hopes that the salary reduction is a short term solution for a non-exempt employee.
 If they trust you and believe that they have been given the complete story, the salary reduction is an event that has an ending.

 Your Job or Position Changes Substantially